nysthee/go-training/echoServer/README.md

 #Echo-server needed for exercise 5 and 6

 A complete server is provided.
-It can be found in the echopServer-directory of the project.
+This server returns the HTTP-request back as a json document in the response.
+- Method
+- Url + parameters
+- Headers
+- Body (as string)

 **Starting the server**
 The prefab client can be tested and started the following way: